Quran translations: English

+This changes the meaning to fit Barelvi beliefs in the Prophet's special "light" nature, against the Quran's stress on his full humanity [18:110,17:93].

+Classic scholars (Ibn Kathir, Tabari) never interpret it this way; it's a serious distortion (tahrif) of God's words.

 Syed Abdul Latif's translation published in 1967, is regarded highly by some.
 He was a professor of English at Osmania University, Hyderabad.
 It was nevertheless short-lived due to criticism of his foregoing accuracy for the price of fluency.

 The Message of the Qur'an: Presented in Perspective (1974) was published by Hashim Amir Ali.
 He translated the Qur'an into English and arranged it according to chronological order.
 Hashim Amir-Ali (1903-c.
 1987) was a native of Salar Jung, Hyderabad State in the Deccan Plateau.
 In 1938, he came under the influence of Abul Fazl and took a deep interest in the study of the Qur'an, and was aware of the significance of the chronological order of the passages contained in it.

 Another Jewish convert to Islam, Muhammad Asad's monumental work The Message of The Qur'an made its appearance for the first time in 1980.

 Professor Ahmed Ali's Al-Qur'an: A Contemporary Translation (Akrash Publishing, Karachi, 1984, Reprinted by Oxford University Press, Delhi, 1987; Princeton University Press, New Jersey, 1988, with 9th reprinting 2001).
 Fazlur Rahman Malik of the University of Chicago writes, "It brings out the original rhythms of the Qur'anic language and the cadences.
 It also departs from traditional translations in that it gives more refined and differentiated shades of important concepts".
 According to Francis Edward Peters of New York University, "Ahmed Ali's work is clear, direct, and elegant – a combination of stylistic virtues seldom found in translations of the Qur'an.
 His is the best I have read."

 At the cusp of the 1980s, the 1973 oil crisis, the Iranian Revolution, the Nation of Islam and a new wave of cold-war-generated Muslim immigrants to Europe and North America brought Islam squarely into the public limelight for the first time in Western Europe and North America.
 This resulted in a wave of translations as Western publishers tried to capitalize on the new demand for English translations of the Qur'an.
 Oxford University Press and Penguin Books were both to release editions at this time, as did indeed the Saudi Government, which came out with its own re-tooled version of the original Yusuf Ali translation.
 Canadian Muslim Professor T. B. Irving's 'modern English' translation (1985) was a major Muslim effort during that time.